yurap/HomeSeekBot/README.md

 - send links to facebook posts via the telegram chatbot to people with a matching criteria

 ## What we do not do
 We do not collect any personal data.
-We store your users' search criteria in connection to the chat id.
-The texts of posts are not stored, except for a mapping of post id to metro and price.
+We store users' search criteria in connection to the chat id.
+We do not store any content of the posts except for the mapping of post id to extracted metro and price.

 ## The chatbot
 https://t.me/HomeSeekBot